Michael Moorcock bibliography: Comics

+In other languages

+In 2011, Moorcock published the novel Les Buveurs D'Âmes with author Fabrice Colin.
+It was written in French, and has not been translated into English.

+By other authors

+Several other authors have written works about Elric.

 Corum Jhaelen Irsei

 Corum (his name is an anagram of "Jeremiah Cornelius"; he was mentioned in an early list of Champion avatars as 'Corom Bannon Flurron') was the lead in a pair of trilogies and made appearances in several other books, notably The Sailor on the Seas of Fate, The Sleeping Sorceress and The Quest for Tanelorn.

 The first trilogy, The Prince in the Scarlet Robe, consists of: